kylelangille/windows-xp-v1/README.md

 - Make it responsive (herculean task!)

--Add more "functioning" desktop icons
+- Add more "functioning" desktop icons

 I'm sure that I'll be working on this project for quite some time, so this to-do list as well as the project itself will be a long time in the making.
 Lots of little green sqares incoming (hopefully! :D).